 The FBI’s Internet Crime Complaint Center (IC3) investigates cyber-attacks by criminals, overseas adversaries and terrorists.
-Acting as a centre to receive complaints of Internet crime, IC3 alerts the appropriate agencies to suspected criminal Internet activity.
+Acting as a centre to receive complaints of cybercrime, the IC3 alerts the appropriate agencies to suspected online criminal activity.

 Business Email Compromise

 Business Email Compromise (BEC) occurs when criminals compromise legitimate business email accounts through social engineering or hacking, to conduct unauthorised transfers of funds.

 As the COVID-19 pandemic led to an increase in virtual meetings, a new iteration of this scam has seen fraudsters compromising an employer’s email and then requesting that employees participate in a virtual meeting.
 In those meetings, the fraudster would insert a still picture of the CEO with no audio, or a “deep fake” audio through which fraudsters, acting as business executives, would then claim their audio/video was not working properly.
 The fraudsters would then use the virtual meeting platforms to instruct employees to initiate wire transfers or use the executives’ compromised email to provide wiring instructions.

 In 2021, the IC3 received 19,954 BEC complaints, with associated losses at nearly $2.4 billion.